Premiership of Pedro Sánchez: Immigration

 In June 2018, the ship Aquarius carrying 629 migrants that were rescued near Libya was denied entry to the Sicilian port by Italy's new Interior Minister Matteo Salvini.
 The Spanish government offered the Aquarius the chance to dock in the secure port of Valencia, Spain and the Italian navy offered full assistance and a marine escort for the trip.
 On 4 July 2018, the Spanish government accepted another NGO vessel, in this case a Spanish NGO called Open Arms carrying 60 migrants after Italy rejected again open a port for the ship.
 The same happened two weeks later.The prime minister considered the immigration matter as a European matter and showed Spain's solidarity with the German Government by accepting an agreement between Germany, Greece and Spain to swap migrants to share their economic costs, prevent secondary movements, and reunite families.
 "Unilateralism not the answer to migrant crisis", he said in an interview in a clear reference to the initiative of the Italian Government to close the ports while also stating: "As effective as the inflammatory rhetoric from some Italian leaders may be in electoral terms, from the point of view of responding effectively to a humanitarian crisis like the one we're seeing in the Mediterranean and on the Italian coast, it's not the answer".

+On 9 October 2024, Sánchez urged the European Parliament to speed up the implementation of the New Pact on Migration and Asylum to alleviate the migration crisis in the Canary Islands, which had seen the illegal arrival of a record number of 46,843 migrants, mostly from Senegal, Mali and Morocco (up from 39,910 in 2023).
+Sánchez tried to push through a law that would introduce mandatory distribution of migrants among Spanish regions in order to alleviate pressure in the Canary Islands.

+Sánchez has supported policies aimed at encouraging immigration as a strategy to counteract Spain's demographic decline and aging population.
+In January 2026, Sánchez authorized a decree aimed at regularizing approximately 500,000 undocumented immigrants residing in Spain.
+On July 2026, almost 1.2 million of Spain's undocumented migrants appled for legal status.
+More than twice the expected number of 500,000.

+During the 2020s, Spain under Premiership of Sánchez has seen a wave of large-scale migrant breaches into Spanish territory occur, in 2021 (approximately 8,000 illegal immigrants) and in 2026 (approximately 60,000 illegal immigrants).